OlehFedorchuk/BotAssistant/README.md

 - 📧 **Email Management**: Add, edit, and remove email addresses.
 - 🎂 **Birthday Tracker**: Save birthdays and get notifications for upcoming ones.
 - 📝 **Notes System**: Attach and manage notes for each contact.
+- 🏷️ **Tag Management**: Add, remove, and search by tags for better organization.
 - 🏠 **Address Management**: Add, edit, and remove addresses for contacts.
 - 💾 **Auto Save**: Data is automatically saved and loaded using `pickle`.
 - 💡 **Command Suggestions**: Mistyped a command?
 The bot suggests the closest match!